 Estate Cane Garden, as evidenced by its name, was once a sugar cane plantation owned by three generations of the McEvoy family, Scotch-Irish planters in what was then a Danish colony.
 The McEvoys also owned Estate Whim, whose unusual elliptical Great House is now open to the public by the St. Croix Landmarks Society.
 At both Cane Garden and Whim, there are extensive remains of the original sugar cane mills and related buildings.

 Who owns Cane Garden?

-Cane Garden remains Richard Jenrette’s private residence.
+Cane Garden was gifted to Classical American Homes Preservation Trust by Richard H. Jenrette upon his passing in 2018.
 Mr. Jenrette purchased Cane Garden from the Walls’ estate in 1985 and embarked on a plan to return Cane Garden to its original look, to the extent it could be ascertained.
 Fred Gjessing, a Danish architect working in St. Thomas, and William Taylor, a St. Croix architect, led the effort to recreate the original, which had been largely destroyed by a fire.
 They were aided by extensive photographs of the ruins after the fire as well as other evidence gathered in both St. Croix and Copenhagen.
 As a result, the present house is a replica incorporating what was left of the original house.
-In the future Cane Garden is slated to be given by Mr. Jenrette to CAHPT.

 Where is Cane Garden?